openhab/openhab-addons/bundles/org.openhab.binding.mqtt.ruuvigateway/README.md

 # Ruuvi Gateway MQTT Binding

-This binding allows reading data from Ruuvi Tags as published by [Ruuvi Gateway](https://ruuvi.com/gateway/).
+This binding allows integration of Ruuvi Tags via MQTT data, as collected by [Ruuvi Gateway](https://ruuvi.com/gateway/).
+Ruuvi gateway is listening for Bluetooth advertisements and publishing that data over MQTT.
+Ruuvi Cloud Subscription is not needed at all as the integration is local.

+Compared to Ruuvi Tag Bluetooth binding, this binding has the benefit of relying on strong and reliable antenna of Ruuvi Gateway, as opposed to e.g. usually much weaker antenna integrated onto computer motherboard.
+Obvious downside compared to the bluetooth binding is the requirement of having Ruuvi Gateway device.

 Both RuuviTag and RuuviTag Pro are supported.

 ## Setup the Gateway